Better NullPointerException Error message

 The Call: null.e(string, List<string>)

 Thank you for using Visual Studio and for your commitment to improving it.
-We are actively evaluating whether we will be able to bring this suggestion into the product for .NET developers for the System.NullReferenceException in a future release.
+We completed this item in Visual Studio 2017.

 Visual Studio Diagnostics